A Mighty Girl's favorite books and resources focused on charity, giving, and community service to inspire all kids to make a difference!

 It's World War II, and Diana — the daughter of Harry Hopkins, President Roosevelt's chief advisor — desperately wants to help the war effort.
 Her initial efforts, though, aren't as helpful as she would have liked!
 The the President decides that Diana has a very special way she can support the country after all: by growing a Victory Garden of vegetables and encouraging the rest of the country to turn lawns and flower gardens into crops of food!
 Kids will be fascinated to hear how Diana's original garden inspired a movement that continues today — and even still has a White House connection thanks to Michelle Obama's healthy eating initiatives.

 Viv has just moved to a new town by the sea, and she's still struggling to feel at home — "I always need help finding my way, especially in a new place," she thinks.
-On her first day at school, her teacher tells her that they're looking for a community action project to do, and urges Viv and her classmates to think of ideas.
-It's not until Viv learns about the sea turtle hatcheries nearby — and the way the hatchlings can get lost when they mistake artificial lights for the moon that normally guides their way — that the class finds the perfect project.
-This newly released picture book based on the real kids who helped save the South Carolina sea turtles is sure to inspire young nature lovers!
+On her first day at school, her teacher tells her that they're looking for a community action project to do.
+And when Viv learns about the sea turtle hatcheries nearby — and the way the hatchlings can get lost when they mistake artificial lights for the moon that normally guides their way — that the class finds the perfect project.
+This picture book based on the real kids who helped save the South Carolina sea turtles is sure to inspire young animal lovers!

 If your tween is looking for a way to contribute but doesn't know where to start, this guide provides plenty of great ideas!
 Pick a topic that interests you, from animal welfare to the environment to supporting seniors, and flip through this book for a variety of service projects, from simple things you can do on your own to larger community projects.
 This revised edition includes an updated "Ten Steps to Successful Service Projects" to help kids get the most good work done for their efforts.